MicrosoftDocs/azure-devops-docs/docs/organizations/security/lookup-organization-owner-admin.md

 ::: moniker-end

+<a name="show-members-of-the-project-collection-administrators-group"></a>

 ## View members of the Project Collection Administrators group

 If you need elevated permissions, request them from a member of the [Project Collection Administrators group](set-project-collection-level-permissions.md).
 Project collection administrators manage features and functions that impact all projects.

 ::: moniker range="azure-devops"
+> [!NOTE]
+> Users added to the **Project-scoped Users** group won't be able to access **Organization Settings>Permissions** if the **Project-Scoped Users well known group to hide settings** preview feature is enabled for the organization.
+To learn more, see [About projects and scaling your organization, Project-scoped User group ](../projects/about-projects.md#project-scoped-user-group).

+::: moniker-end

+::: moniker range="azure-devops"

-To find out who is a member of the Project Collection Administrators group, check the **Permissions** settings at the collection level.
+To find out who is a member of the Project Collection Administrators group, check the **Organization Settings>Permissions**.

 > [!NOTE]
 > To enable the new user interface for the **Organization Permissions Settings Page v2**, see [Enable preview features](../../project/navigation/preview-features.md).
 The preview page provides a group settings page that the current page does not.